Let Sleeping Babies Sleep!

 #2: Protect your baby from sleep-related risks

-- Placing baby on their back on a firm infant-safe sleep surface, such as a crib or bassinet on a tight-fitting sheet
+- Placebaby on their back on a firm infant-safe sleep surface, such as a crib or bassinet on a tight-fitting sheet

-- Don’t use soft bedding or put any other items in the bed—it should be bare and free of things like blankets and stuffed animals (no crib bumpers!)
+- Don’t use soft bedding or put any other items in the bed—baby’s sleeping area should be bare and free of things like blankets and stuffed animals (no crib bumpers!)

-- Share your room, but not your bed, for their first year of life.
+- Share your room, but not your bed, for baby’s for at least six months and up through their first year of life.
 Room-sharing decreases the risk of sudden infant death syndrome (SIDS) by 50%+!

 - Never expose your baby to smoke, alcohol or illicit drugs